Einkorn Sandwich Bread

 Baking* 35–50 min @ 475˚ F

-*Baking time and temp can vary depending on oven.
+*Baking time and temperature can vary depending on your oven.

 Timing